Gekinzen/zen_barebone_alpha_development/README.md

 new secured-network credentials. zenity opens its own X11/XWayland window which, on Hyprland (and most wlroots compositors without strict focus stealing), often landed BEHIND the Control Panel that the user had just clicked.
-User clicked Connect, nothing visible happened, the connect attempt felt broken — they had to alt-tab to find the prompt.
+The user clicked Connect, nothing visible happened, the connect attempt felt broken — they had to alt-tab to find the prompt.

 The new prompt is a Quickshell `PanelWindow` rendered at `WlrLayer.Overlay` (the topmost compositor layer).
 It cannot be